dkeppens/PieHelper/README.md

 * Currently uninplemented :
 	- Controller detection for XBOX360 controllers using an XBOX360 USB Receiver

+No more hassle manually installing and configuring all applications when (re)installing the system PieHelper automates all these processes for its supported applications through an intuitive menu or well-documented CLI tools if preferred

-PieHelper binds each application to a specific TTY and uses autologin functionality at TTY selection
+PieHelper functions by binding each application to a specific TTY and uses autologin functionality at TTY selection
 Since PieHelper creates custom TTY configurations, any pre-existing TTY customizations should be removed before configuring PieHelper

 Developed exclusively with ksh93, no other prerequisites exist except for the following assumptions :